daGama/.github/README.md

 # 🦋 DaGama: ReDiscovery of your world 🌍

-App with the best recommended places to visit.
-Find hidden gems on the community-generated map. 🌊🏝
+Consumer app with the best-recommended places to visit.
+Find hidden gems on the community-created map. 🌊🏝

 ![daGama.World Adventure](https://github.com/daGama/.github/raw/main/images/banner.jpg)

 ## Who we are 🗼

-daGama is a post-to-earn travel-tech app that compiles recommendations from a global DAO-community of discoverers.
-We simplify and improve user experience through personalized AI selections of the best places. 🎡🏰
+daGama is a consumer app for Real World Locations (RWL) that leverages blockchain and AI technology to create a map with trusted recommendations. 🎡🏰

 ## daGama mission 🏖

-Our mission is to forge a global community where participants share their discoveries and quality recommendations, earning rewards in DaGama tokens.
-Businesses will distinguish themselves not through marketing alone but by the quality of their service and products. 🌋🏜
+Our mission is to rebuild trust in online reviews by forging a global community where participants share their discoveries and quality recommendations, earning rewards in DaGama tokens. 🌋🏜

-Together, we are shaping a people's map of recommendations, enabling each participant to travel like a local and become a discoverer of exceptional places. 🗽🎎
+daGama creates a user-generated map with recommendations from a worldwide community, ensuring the authenticity of every location and recommendation with our multi-level anti-fake system.
+Using "Post and Earn" mechanics, we set a new market trend for 2024/2025, making the sharing of experiences both rewarding and reliable. 🗽🎎

 ## daGama story 🥀

-The name of the application "daGama" carries historical significance, as it is associated with the great 15th-century explorer Vasco da Gama.
-The choice of this name symbolizes the spirit of discovery and adventure, akin to how Vasco da Gama charted new maritime routes and horizons. 🧗🏻‍♂️🚣🏻‍♀️
+Hey, I'm Gabriel Hattar, and I'll share with you where the idea for our project came from. 🧗🏻‍♂️🚣🏻‍♀️

-The project's idea emerged from a real "pain point."
-When discovering a new city, one desires to visit interesting local spots preferred by the residents and enjoy high-quality services favored by locals.
-However, mainstream travel guides and services often highlight touristy places, and businesses sometimes prioritize marketing over the quality of their services.
-This led to the concept of creating a "community map" of intriguing locations and quality services. 🏄‍♂️🏄‍♀️
+My friend and I are avid travelers.
+Once, we booked a house in Cyprus through a well-known accommodation service.
+The reviews praised it as a quiet spot just 100 meters from a sandy beach, with nearby restaurants and shops, and it had almost a 5-star rating.
+But in reality, there was a busy highway next door, a massive construction site, and instead of a sandy beach, a dirty wasteland.
+The restaurants were far away, requiring a car rental costing around €500–700 a week.
+We also tried a seafood restaurant with great reviews from another popular review service.
+People raved about the fresh seafood from a famous chef.
+Despite the 40-minute wait hinting at an amazing experience, when our dishes arrived, they were just cheap, battered fish.
+At that moment, we realized we'd been duped by misleading reviews. 🏄‍♂️🏄‍♀️

-Only one challenge remained: how to incentivize people to share their unique discoveries.
-The solution was found in the DEFI concept of Post-to-Earn.
-Community users recommend points of interest, and DAO consciousness evaluates their quality.
-The most active members of the community receive rewards in DaGama tokens. 🧘‍♀️🏂
+After a disappointing experience, I asked a local guy to mark places with delicious food on a map.
+From then on, everything was tasty and affordable.
+This inspired me to create an app where you can quickly find great spots based on genuine reviews and recommendations from people who share your tastes and preferences. 🧘‍♀️🏂

 ## Development track: 🍾
 [← Follow the Dev track](dev_track.md)